romanpauk/dingo/docs/architecture/extending-dingo.md

 # Extending Dingo

 Dingo's extensibility is mostly trait-driven.
-The key is to specialize the trait that matches the problem you are actually solving.
+The key is to specialize the trait that matches the problem actually being solved.

 ## The Three Main Extension Seams